mickfuzz/phd4/_posts/2022-1-13-3M-framework.md

 The journey that the learners started to have is reminiscent of the semantic waves with ocillations between more concrete and more abstract learning dimensions.

-###  Inclusive Methods and Game Making
+###  Motivational Methods

-The third M in this 3M framework stand for methods, these are broadly speaking educational, design and drama methods to support an inclusive process.
+The third M in this 3M framework stand for motivational methods, these are broadly speaking educational, design and drama methods to support to help engage and sustain learners in a project-based approach to game making.

-My study incorporated and experiemented with many including ..., x, y z.
 The _3M game making model_ - (made up of Missions, Maps and Methods) - is the result of several years of exploratory, collaborative game making with home educating families and a local Primary School.
 Learners start by playing and remixing a broken and incomplete game of a particular genre, for example platform, maze or shoot-em-up.
 They are given and/or choose certain missions to improve their game or to make it in a certain way.
 They use maps to help navigate their next choices and what they have learned.
 Finally, facilitators use particular methods in line with project-based and inclusive approaches to motivate and support learners engagement and learning.

 This section describes the model in brief and describes several key findings from its implementation in particular reference to some of the tensions of Game Making outlined above.
 The next section outlines two methods of that align particularly well with game making.